listenToRipley/python/Notes/Django.md

 This we need to add this package urls to the base urls by using the includes function, [example](../Examples/django_proj/base/urls.py)

+Make sure in each of your url application docs you include `app_name='application_name'`.
+This will allow django to find different applications use within your project and make routing easier.
+Best practice states that the name of your application that you use should make the base url provided for that applications in [here](../Examples/django_proj/base/urls.py)

 #### Nested Routes

 When you create additional paths on an application, then will be considered nested as their base url will be used before any specified paths.